WordPress Google Search Console Verification

 What Is Google Search Console?

 Google Search Console (formerly known as Google Webmaster Tools) is a free service that enables you to track your website’s presence on Search Engine Results Pages (SERPs).
 You can use it to quickly submit new content, and to track the progress of your existing content.
+The tool can also be used for Google site verification, specifically site ownership.

 This is a tool that can benefit just about anyone with a website.
 It enables you to: